jeyabalajis/aws-certified-sa-pro-notes/docs/security/keys_parameter_management.md

 ### When to use CloudHSM Custom store?

 If you have stringent compliance requirements that mandate that you *manage your own HSM*.
-In this case, KS can use CloudHSM as a store.
+In this case, KMS can use CloudHSM as a store.

 ![KMS Cloud HSM Integration](../images/kms_cloudhsm.png)